 Regular full-time employees are eligible to participate in the Connecticut Municipal Employee Retirement System ("CMERS").
-Employees should speak with the Human Resources Department for eligibility requirements and other plan details.
+Employees should speak with the Human Resources Department about eligibility requirements and other plan details.

-Short Term Disability Policy
+Short Term Disability

-Effective the first day of your start date, all full time employees (those scheduled to work 30 or more hours a week) are eligible to participate in the Town of Branford's Sun Life Insurance Short Term Disability program.
+Effective the first day of your start date, all full-time employees (those scheduled to work 30 or more hours a week) are eligible to participate in the Town of Branford's Short Term Disability program.
 (Some positions require a waiting period longer than one day.
 See the STD Summary Plan Description for specific information).